 - Community Policing & Training

-- The Oregon Police Division will conduct a Citizen Police Academy and a Teen Police Academy in 2019.
+- Coordinate a Citizen Police Academy and Teen Police Academy

 - Specialized Units

 - Conduct Drone training as needed to familiarize the team members with any new equipment